assumptionsofphysics/assumptionsofphysics.github.io/_problems/005-BetterQuantumStateSpace.md

 * It is dense over $$L^2$$
 In fact, requiring the second feature means recovering the Schwartz space.

-Does the Shwartz space satisfy all other characteristics of a Hilbert space, except the closure under the norm?
+Does the Schwartz space satisfy all other characteristics of a Hilbert space, except the closure under the norm?
 If we just drop the closure under the norm, what do we lose?